 The entire allotment must be accounted for, between subgrants to libraries and expenses by the state library for services.
 Total LSTA Funds Expended = Allotment.

 Submitting the report

-Kendall Wiggin, State Librarian, must certify and submit the SPR using his personal password.
-To submit the SPR, Ken must log in to the SPR interface, click on the "Certify Reports” link in the Projects menu, click on the "Certify Reports" button, and then type in his password and click on Submit.
+Deborah Schander, State Librarian, must certify and submit the SPR using her personal password.
+To submit the SPR, Deborah must log in to the SPR interface, click on the "Certify Reports” link in the Projects menu, click on the "Certify Reports" button, and then type in her password and click on Submit.
 The interim financial report requires a separate certification.

 Both the SPR and FSR are due on December 29.

 The state must show that it is committing at least 34% of the total costs for projects for authorized grant purposes.
 The programs that "count" in the match are state expenditures for Statewide Delivery (deliverIT CT), Library for the Blind and Physically Handicapped (LBPH), Connecticut Digital Library (researchIT CT), DLD administration, and expenditures for the service center.
 We also count the in-kind and cash match by libraries that receive subgrants.
 (Include this in line 10b(2) of the FSR.)

 Maintenance of effort (MOE)